amejiarosario/amejiarosario.github.io/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 ### Test the app

-After copying the code, open the html file by typing this in terminal: `open <your file name>.html` , refresh the browser and you should see the 'Hello World' message, right?
-Wait, if you're just seeing the 'Loading…' it's because you need to initialize the view first.
+After copying the code, open the HTML file by typing this in terminal: `open <your file name>.html`, refresh the browser, and you should see the 'Hello World' message, right?
+Wait, if you only see 'Loading…', it's because you need to initialize the view first.

 `var appView = new AppView();`